 Claims That Aren’t Covered by EPLI

 EPLI doesn’t cover all areas of risk, and as with all types of commercial insurance in San Diego, you must check with your provider.
 Most EPLI policies don’t cover claims resulting from criminal acts or claims arising under workers compensation laws.
 Other common exclusions are violations of the Occupational Safety and Health Act, National Labor Relations Act, Worker Adjustment and Retraining Notification Act, and Employee Retirement Income Security Act.
-Computer breaches that invade your company’s privacy are not always covered by EPLI.
+Computer breaches that invade your agency’s privacy are not always covered by EPLI.

 Two Types of EPLI Policies